llvm/circt/docs/RationaleSymbols.md

 construct.
 In general, front-ends will generate fully qualified names early in the compilation process suitable for use in the IR.
 And if references truly are relative, then using a dataflow (SSA) representation is more appropriate.
+Specifically, references which are relative to an instance hierarchy are dynamically scoped, which is a different implementation than symbols, which are lexically scoped.

 ## Inner Symbol Reference Attribute

 An attribute `InnerRefAttr` is provided to encapsulate references to inner symbols.
-This attribute stores the full path to a symbol, through the `InnerRefNamespace` symbol table hierarchy.
+This attribute stores the path to an inner symbol through the `InnerRefNamespace` symbol table hierarchy - this path being a combination of [`InnerSymbolTable`-operation symbols..., target inner symbol].
+The path must be non-empty.
+`InnerRefAttr` may also refer to top-level symbols (i.e. a single-element path containing only the target).
+In this case, it is legal to refer to MLIR symbols residing at the top-level in the `InnerRefNamespace`.

 For `firrtl` and `hw` usage, this typically amounts to two levels of nesting, e.g. `@<module>::@<target>`.
 This provides a uniform type for storing and manipulating references to inner symbols.
 An `InnerRefAttr` resolves in an `InnerRefNamespace`.

 Operations using `InnerRefAttr` should implement the `verifyInnerRefs` method